Clitoria mariana: Distribution and habitat

 In the United States it has been recorded in Alabama, Arkansas, Arizona, Washington, D.C., Delaware, Florida, Georgia, Iowa, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maryland, Minnesota, Missouri, Mississippi, North Carolina, Nebraska, New Jersey, New Mexico, New York, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, Wisconsin, and West Virginia.

+C. mariana is a facultative upland species.
+It typically lives in high light areas, but can also tolerate partial shade.
+It ranges from dry to moist sand soils.

 Ecology

 It is a larval host to the long-tailed skipper.

 Conservation

 It is listed as an endangered species by the states of New Jersey and Pennsylvania.
 The range of Clitoria mariana also includes parts of India, Bhutan, Laos, Myanmar, Thailand, Vietnam, and the Chinese provinces of Guangxi, and Yunnan.
 In Virginia, it grows in habitats such as dry open forests, shale barrens, and rocky or sandy woodlands.
 The presence of this species is dependent on appropriate habitat, and it may be eliminated from an area by development, changes in land use, or competition with invasive species.